wrhansen/270-ftw/README.md

 the https://www.270towin.com/ site.
 My goal here is to teach myself React through this project.

+## TODO

+- [] Add "Legend" component that shows colors
+- [] Add state codes and electoral votes to the map
+- [] Add selector of preconfigured maps
+- [] Add component that allows split votes
+- [] Share link for votes
+- [] Add labels to CountTracker component

 # Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).